 I used to hate Twitter.
 Then I understood that Facebook is worse.
 So, follow me on Twitter.

-I used to hate Twitter because of the hype, like when Dell was said to be winning big selling via Twitter; and the bullshit, like when they told us about the “Twitter revolution” in Iran and all the tweets – in English! – were coming from the Iranian diaspora in the US.
+I used to hate Twitter because of the hype, like when Dell was said to be winning big selling via Twitter; and the bullshit, like when they told us about the “Twitter revolution” in Iran and most of the tweets – in English! – were coming from LA.